stepanataccolade/docsv2/sources/pipelines/resources.md

 ```
 source:
   params:
-    - key1: value1
+    key1: value1
-    - key2: value2
+    key2: value2
 ```
-`params` is basically an array of key value pairs that will be set as environment variables when the app/service/microservice starts at the target.
+`params` is basically an object of key value pairs that will be set as environment variables when the app/service/microservice starts at the target.

 <br>
 <a name="replicas"></a>
-# replicas
+## replicas
 This resource type is used to control the number of copies of the app/service/microservice that will be started at the target.
 This resource on its own does not mean anything unless used in conjunction with a service.